How do I know whether my product finder provides good advice?

 10. Avoid advice with the same product in different variants

 In a product finder for T-shirts, you want to show T-shirts that really differ from each other (e.g. from a different brand or with a different print) and not show the same shirt 3 times in red, yellow or green (if your customer has no preference for color).
-If there are different product variants in your catalog (think of the same product in a different size, color, content), first ensure that they are recognizable as variants in your catalog by means of an item_group_id.
+If there are different product variants in your catalog (for example the same product in a different size or color), first ensure that they are recognizable as variants in your catalog by using item_group_id.
 Then enable 'Group variants of product' in Matching > Settings > Result settings.
 Do you have products with color variants in your catalogue?
 Show these variants in the advice by switching on the toggle 'Show available variants on advised products'.

 Are you happy with the advice?
 And did you also check the contents of your product finder with this checklist?
 Then you can publish your product finder and embed it in your website!